mtzngn/coffe-order-app/README.md

 # coffe-order-app
-## command line application with Node.js
+## simple coffe order app with Node.js and Mongodb